msainsburydale/NeuralEstimators.jl/docs/src/workflow/examples.md

 θ_test  = sample(Ω, 1000)
 ```

 Next, we implicitly define the statistical model via simulated data.
 In the following, we overload the function [`simulate`](@ref), but this is not necessary; one may simulate data however they see fit (e.g., using pre-existing functions, possibly from other programming languages).
 Irrespective of its source, the data must be stored as a `Vector` of `Array`s, with each array associated with one parameter vector.
-The dimension of these arrays must also be amenable to `Flux` neural networks; here, we simulate 3-dimensional arrays, despite the second dimension being redundant.
+The independent replicates are stored in the *last dimension* of the arrays.
+Further, the dimension of these arrays must be amenable to `Flux` neural networks; here, we simulate 3-dimensional arrays, despite the second dimension being redundant.
 ```
 import NeuralEstimators: simulate